The real reason visitors leave your website has nothing to do with design

 HeyMickey.ai adds a voice AI to your website that responds to visitor questions in real time.
 A visitor can ask about availability, services, turnaround, or anything else they would call about, and they get an answer before they have a reason to leave.
 The AI is on your site around the clock.
 It does not miss a visitor at 10pm on a Sunday.
 It does not put anyone on hold.

 The system is live in under 24 hours.
 Your website does not need to change.
 The AI handles the conversation layer that your current site is missing.
+In practice, that means fewer dead-end visits and more real inquiries, bookings, and sales.

 The visitors who left your website last week were not turned off by your font choice.
 They wanted a conversation and found a brochure.
 That is the gap worth closing.